-The Latest: Police: Bank hostage drama ends peacefully
+The Latest: Authorities: Bank hostage drama lasted 4 hours

 CANTON TOWNSHIP, Mich. – The Latest on Michigan bank robbery and hostage situation (all times local):